USC vs. Washington State NCAA Football Odds, Plays and Insights | September 18, 2021

 Over/Under Insights

-- USC and its opponents have combined for 62.5 points -- this matchup's over/under -- just twice this season.

-- Washington State's games have gone over 62.5 points in two opportunities this season.

-- The two teams combine to average 62.5 points per game, an amount equal to the over/under in this contest.
+- Saturday's over/under is 0.5 points lower than the two team's combined 62.5 points per game average.

-- This contest's total is 13.0 points greater than the 49.5 these two squads combine to surrender per game this season.
+- These two squads combine to surrender 49.5 points per game, 12.5 fewer than this contest's over/under.

-- The average total in Trojans games this season is 55.5, 7.0 points fewer than Saturday's over/under of 62.5 .
+- The Trojans and their opponents score an average of 56.5 points per game, 5.5 fewer than Saturday's total.

-- The 62.5-point over/under for this game is 2.7 points below the 65.2 points per game average total in Cougars games this season.
+- The 65 PPG average total in Cougars games this season is three points more than this game's over/under.

 USC Stats and Trends

+- The Trojans have covered the spread once this season when favored by 8.5 points or more (in two chances).

+- This year, the Trojans average four more points per game (29) than the Cougars give up (25).

-- When USC puts up more than 25.0 points, it is 1-2 against the spread and 1-1 overall.
+- USC is 1-1 against the spread and 1-1 overall in games when it records more than 25 points.

 - The Trojans have two giveaways this season, while the Cougars have four takeaways .